John Brisben Walker: Return to Colorado

 In 1909, after two years of construction, a one-mile funicular railroad to the top of Red Rocks, funded by Walker and a group of Morrison businessmen, opened as the Mount Morrison Incline Railroad, giving visitors a spectacular view of the Rocky Mountains and surrounding area.
 In that same year, John Jr. became Morrison's third mayor.
-(White, at footnote 29).
 Concerts in Red Rocks were a regular occurrence from 1906 to 1911.
 After her concert there in 1911, acclaimed opera singer Mary Garden declared that no opera house in the world had better acoustics than Red Rocks.
 However, although he had some early success in his desire to make Red Rocks a renowned venue, this did not become a reality until long after Walker had lost ownership of the site.

-In 1909, he bought the “Swiss Cabin” in Morrison and converted it into a gambling casino.
+In 1909, he bought the "Swiss Cabin" in Morrison and converted it into a casino.
 It had earlier been the Evergreen Hotel and from 1884 to 1888 the home of Sacred Heart College, a Jesuit institution.
-(White) Walker gave the Jesuits property in Denver as a new site for the College, which today is Regis University.
+Walker gave the Jesuits property in Denver as a new site for the college, which today is Regis University.